-Lillian Rundio is an Alexandria, Virginia-based Impendi Analytics associate.
+Lillian Rundio is an Alexandria, Virginia-based Impendi associate.
 The Bethesda, Maryland native discusses how she and her team have transitioned to socially-distanced work during the COVID-19 outbreak, takes us through the complexities of her position, shares how Impendi has fostered exceptional professional growth, and more.

 Tell us about your role – what are your responsibilities as an associate?

 I am an associate on a procurement project.
 In the diagnostic phase of a project, my responsibility is to analyze the client’s historical spending for a category and recommend a plan to capture savings.

 In the sourcing phase of the project, my role is to execute that plan in collaboration with our client.

 What is your favorite thing about your job?

 I love the rapid pace of projects, working with our clients, and creatively solving problems or adding value.